 To begin your job search, first check for vacant positions on the current Job Listing.

-Download a HACA application form.
+Download the HACA employment applications form below.
 You must file a Housing Authority application for each position for which you apply.
 Read and complete the application very carefully.
 Fill in all required information as it relates to your qualifications.
 Applications that are illegible may be eliminated from further consideration.
 For this reason, the form is fillable using Adobe Acrobat and can be saved, printed then emailed or mailed to our office.

 As instructed on the application do not substitute "see resume" for a description of your past job duties on the application.
 Describe the job experience from your background that specifically applies to the requirements of the job for which you are applying.
 After the final filing date, applications are reviewed to assess levels of training and job experience related to the requirements for the position.
 A limited number of candidates whose applications demonstrate the best combination of qualifications for the position may be selected to proceed in the testing process.
 Possession of the minimum job qualifications does not guarantee entry to the examination.

 Most recruitments require that a supplemental questionnaire be completed.
 Download the supplemental questionnaire from within the job listing link and fill it out thoroughly.
 Your responses are used in the application screening process.

 The Job Announcement indicates the type of examination and the weight of various components.
 Examinations are designed for the specific job classification under recruitment and may include one or more of the following components:

 - Review of Applications for Minimum Requirements and Screening

 - Written Test

 - Problem-Solving Situations